GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GNIRSImg-DRTutorial/03_keyhole_cmdline.rst

 retrieved automatically by the calibration manager.
 However, GNIRS not being an imager, and the keyhole being normally used only for acquisition, it turns out that there are no calibration association rules between GNIRS keyhole images and darks.
-This is recently discovered limitation that we plan to fix in a future release.
+This is a recently discovered limitation that we plan to fix in a future release.
 In the meantime, we are not stuck, we can simply specify the dark on the command line.
 The flat will be retrieved automatically.